 The Café at Horseshoe Bay overlooks the pristine waters of the bay.
 Relax, take in the salt breeze while enjoying a scrumptious breakfast featuring local produce.
+You may even want to go back for lunch!

-Bowen is one of the only places in Queensland where you can snorkel directly off the beach.
+Bowen is one of the only places in Queensland where you can snorkel the fringing reef directly off the beach.